Back to top

 Adapting Family Roles and Responsibilities

-• It might be beneficial to redistribute household chores among family members to alleviate the burden on the woman experiencing menopause.
-This can include simple tasks like cooking, cleaning, and managing finances.
+• It might be beneficial to redistribute household activities such as cooking, cleaning, and managing the finances.

 • Another consideration is the implementation of flexible schedules for those who are heavily affected.
 This flexibility can help in managing both physical symptoms and emotional well-being, making it easier to maintain a balance between personal and professional commitments.